The horoboundary and isometry group of Thurston's Lipschitz metric: The horofunction boundary

 Observe that $\distfn_{z_n}(x_n) = \distfn_{z_n}(y) - \dist(y, x_n)$, for all $n\in\N$.
 Since the $\distfn_{z_n}$ are $1$-Lipschitz with respect to $\symdist$, we may take limits and get $\xi(x) = \xi(y) - \dist(y,x)$.
 On the other hand, $\distfn_{y}(x) = \dist(x,y)-\dist(b,y)$.
 So $\distfn_{y}(x) - \xi(x) = r - \dist(b,y) - \xi(y) > 0$.
 This shows that $\xi$ is distinct from $\distfn_{y}$.

 Now let $p_n$ be a sequence in $X$ such that $\distfn_{p_n}$ converges to $\distfn_{p}$ in $\distfn(X)$.
-From what we have just shown, $p_n$ can not have any subsequence escaping to infinity.
+From what we have just shown, $p_n$ cannot have any subsequence escaping to infinity.
 Therefore $p_n$ is bounded in the $\symdist$ metric.
 It then follows from the compactness of closed balls and the continuity and injectivity of $\distfn$ that $p_n$ converges to $p$. \end{proof}

 We henceforth identify $X$ with its image.

 \begin{proposition} Assume~\ref{ass:proper}, \ref{ass:geodesic}, and~\ref{ass:topology} hold.
 Let $x_n$ be a sequence in $X$ converging to a horofunction.
 Then, only finitely many points of $x_n$ lie in any closed ball of $\symdist$. \end{proposition} \begin{proof} Suppose $x_n$ is a sequence in $X$ such that some subsequence of $\symdist(b,x_n)$ is bounded.
 By taking a further subsequence if necessary, we may assume that $x_n$ converges to a point $x$ in $X$.
 By Proposition~\ref{prop:embedding}, $\distfn_{x_n}$ converges to $\distfn_{x}$, and so $x_n$ does not converge to a horofunction. \end{proof}